-In the mid 1960s, Federation of Jewish Philanthropies executive vice president Dr. Maurice B. Hexter was captivated by a singular concept: arts education in a camp setting, where fun, creativity, and learning intermingle freely in the beautiful outdoors.
-He and Andrew McKinley, a musician and renowned concert artist, opera singer, and member of Juilliard’s faculty, enlisted the partnership of philanthropist Samuel Lemberg, who provided initial funding for the project and named after it after his beloved daughter Suzanne Usdan.
-Usdan Summer Camp for the Arts was born.
+In the mid-1960s, Dr. Maurice B. Hexter, the executive vice president of Federation of Jewish Philanthropies, was captivated by a singular concept: arts education in a camp setting, where fun, creativity, and learning intermingle freely in the beautiful outdoors.
+He and Andrew McKinley, a musician and renowned concert artist, opera singer, and member of Juilliard’s faculty, enlisted the partnership of philanthropist Samuel Lemberg, who provided initial funding for the project, and named it after his beloved daughter Suzanne Usdan.
+The Nathaniel and Suzanne Usdan Center for the Creative and Performing Arts (currently known as Usdan Summer Camp for the Arts) was born.

 To bring their vision to fruition, Dr. Hexter and Mr. Lemberg enlisted an impressive committee of artists and educators, including Mr. McKinley, the camp’s founding executive director, and Dr. Jerrold Ross, the chairman of the Department of Music Education at New York University, who was appointed Usdan’s education director.
 Together, this impressive team attracted a phenomenal faculty of prominent artists and teachers from the country’s leading conservatories and universities—a tradition that continues to this day.

-In the inaugural summer session, in 1968, one thousand New York–area children descended upon Huntington, Long Island, for the very first of many extraordinary summers at Usdan.
-It was a stunning success and set the stage for Usdan to become a veritable New York arts institution.
+In the inaugural summer season, in 1968, one thousand New York–area children descended upon Huntington, Long Island, for the very first, of many, extraordinary summers at Usdan.
+It was a stunning success, and set the stage for Usdan to become a veritable New York arts institution.